johnxu21/johnxu21.github.io/teaching/CS472/Timetable/CI/CI.md

 Per REST API guidelines, a read uses a ```DELETE``` request and returns a ```204_NO_CONTENT``` code if successful.
 Create a function that deletes the counter that matches the specified name.

 Like in the [Testing Lab](../dynamic_analysis), detail the phases (red/green/refactor) you followed to implement the requirements.
-Include in your report the code snippets you wrote at every step as well as the exceptions you encountered while running nosetests. **Make your report self-contained so that it is easy to follow without running your code**.
+Include in your report the code snippets you wrote at every step as well as the exceptions you encountered while running pytests. **Make your report self-contained so that it is easy to follow without running your code**.

 **Remember to commit your code**.